Uganda Schools Programme

 Schoolchildren in rural Uganda spend hours fetching water from unsafe sources up to 2 km away.
 This affects their studies and water borne disease is widespread, costing families unwelcome additional medical expense.

 Following a successful pilot project in Kayijja, WaterHarvest is continuing the schools programme in the Masaka district of Uganda.
-Since September, 8 tanks have been completed at Lubanda and Kiwangala Primary Schools, and we are currently building 12 more tanks at Notre Dame High School and Happy Hours Primary School.
+Since completion of the pilot project where 4 tanks were built, a further 29 were completed in 6 schools.
+We we are currently planning 14 more tanks in Phase 5 of the programme.

-By installing the current 12 roof rainwater harvesting tanks at two schools we aim to achieve safe drinking water, better health and more time in school with all the follow-on educational benefits
+By installing roof rainwater harvesting tanks at the schools we aim to achieve safe drinking water, better health and more time in school with all the follow-on educational benefits

 Data collected from the schools where tanks are already completed show a 30% increase in girls attendance and enrolment in the schools increased by an average of 25%.